Tirzepatide Weight Loss Side Effects: Complete Guide

 Serious but rare side effects

-Seek immediate medical attention if you have severe or persistent abdominal pain, yellowing of the skin or eyes, swelling of the face or throat, trouble breathing, or symptoms of severe dehydration.
+Severe or persistent abdominal pain, yellowing of the skin or eyes, swelling of the face or throat, difficulty breathing, or symptoms of severe dehydration (extreme thirst, no urination, dizziness).

 Adverse event Reported frequency Who may be at higher risk Suggested action